 “A healer is not someone that you go to for healing.
 A healer is someone that triggers within you your own ability to heal.”- Unknown

-To ask someone to fix you suggests that you are broken, that you lake the ability to heal yourself.
+To ask someone to fix you suggests that you are broken, that you lack the ability to heal yourself.
 In fact, you are the only one with the ability to do so.
 I can create and hold a space for this to happen and I can help in myriad ways.
 I’ve built a career out of helping people feel and move better, and I’m good at it.
 Relief often comes in minutes, not years.

 But, there are many things that are simply out of my hands.
 That’s why I can use the same techniques on two clients with the would be disempowering my clients by claiming it was.
 People show up at my office at various stages of their healing journey, and I’m not just referring to the body.
 I’m including the mind and spirit as well.
 Sometimes people show up with other healing work that needs to be done first, with me or someone else.
 Sometimes people simply aren’t ready (though few would ever recognize this at the time).

 “If someone wishes for good health, one must first ask oneself if he is ready to do away with the reasons for his illness.
 Only then is it possible to help him.”- Hippocrates

 Healing goes beyond tissue repair or reduction/elimination of pain.
 Most pain, even recent injuries, either has roots in prior trauma (physical or non-physical) or has become linked to it in some way.
 To truly heal means to accept what has happened to us and discover our true selves through the healing process.
 This journey is unique for everyone.
 Different starting points, different paths, different destinations, different timelines.
 That all is certainly not something I can do for another.
 With all that in mind, it’s important to be clear that no one is being BLAMED for their pain.
 Your pain is not your fault… but your healing is your responsibility.